Aros-Technology-Studio/AST-Aros-Financial-Paradigm/docs/tokenomics/README.md

 # Tokenomics Documentation

-This directory contains key documentation regarding the economic model of the AST/AFC ecosystem.
+This directory contains key documentation regarding the economic model of the AST ecosystem.

 ## Contents